seewood/XenoGC328/README.md

 # Atmega328
 * For now it is only tested on a Arduino Pro Mini with Atmega328 / 5V@16MHZ
-* it should work on every Atmega328, but its no testet!
+* it should work on every Atmega328, but its no tested yet!
 * Chip needs to be flashed via ISP!

 # Soldering Diagram: